Using a range bar chart and visualizing a project schedule (Gantt like chart)

 4.1.
 Data preparation

-The following table is used to create the chart.
+The following data is used to create the chart.
 It shows several project phases along with the start date and end date for each project.

 Data for multiple projects and their phases